 Enjoy your summer and don’t forget…READING IS FUN!

 Each of the 3 entries should be approximately 100 words in length.
 What is essential is that time is taken to write thoughtful responses.
 This should be an opportunity to reflect on what was read.
 Please do NOT summarize.
 Remember to complete “3” different entries for your book!
-These entries may be neatly handwritten, typed and passed in, or created as a “Google Doc” and shared with your teacher!
+These entries may be neatly handwritten, typed and passed in, or created as a “Google Doc” and shared or with any other ways like student journals online or many other tools.

 - Put yourself in the character’s shoes at a particular moment and consider how you would feel or what you would do.